Table control

 Parameter Type Default Description

-columns list[TableColumn] (required) List of TableColumn definitions specifying the table structure.
+columns list[TableColumn] None List of TableColumn definitions specifying how each column extracts, displays, and sorts data.

-on_selection Callable[[list[str]], None] None Callback when selection changes.
-Receives the list of selected row IDs.
+on_select Callable[[list[Any]], None] None Callback when selection changes.
+Receives a list of the selected row objects.

 **modifiers Common view modifiers: width, height, padding, background, etc.